michael2012z/BitBible/markdown/KJV/files/2Chr.md

 6. Whereupon the princes of Israel and the king humbled themselves; and they said, The Lord is righteous.

-7. And when the Lord saw that they humbled themselves, the word of the Lord came to Shemaiah, saying, They have humbled themselves; therefore I will not destroy them, but I will grant them some deliverance; and my wrath shall not be poured out upon Jerusalem by the hand of Shishak.some: or, a little while
+7. And when the Lord saw that they humbled themselves, the word of the Lord came to Shemaiah, saying, They have humbled themselves; therefore I will not destroy them, but I will grant them some deliverance; and my wrath shall not be poured out upon Jerusalem by the hand of Shishak.

 8. Nevertheless they shall be his servants; that they may know my service, and the service of the kingdoms of the countries.